 Who Makes Up VBEC?

 Hundreds of community and business volunteers commit their time and unwavering energy to make VBEC programs and activities available to the youth in our community.
-Volunteers share their time to mentor students, facilitate curriculum for Business Cents Classes, server as job hosts.
+Volunteers share their time to mentor students, facilitate curriculum for Junior Achievement Classes and staff the YOUth LEADership Conference.